 This is an association of about 180 Parisian independent booksellers.
-The regions of Paris counts the largest number of online book purchase in France when it also counts the largest number of bookshops!
-The Paris Librairies association created this website to give an opportunity to the Parisian readers to make the conscious purchase with their local bookstore but still online.
+The regions of Paris count the largest number of online book purchases in France when it also counts the largest number of bookshops!
+The Paris Librairies association created this website to give an opportunity to the Parisian readers to make a conscious purchase with their local bookstore but still online.

 Librest (region of Paris)

-You will find an foreign languages section to scroll and find easily your favourite books.
+You will find a foreign languages section to scroll and easily find your favourite books.

 26 independent bookshops from the Pays de la Loire region offer for sale more than 1,7 million books!
 You can buy it online and be delivered at home or pick it up at the bookshop of your choice from the 26 participating in the association.